 More than 1,000 concrete truck loads

 were transported to the intake site on 143

-In order to address unprecedented drought conditions and provide long-term protection of Southern Nevada's primary water storage reservoir—Lake Mead— the Southern Nevada Water Authority (SNWA) Board of Directors approved the construction of a new drinking water intake in May 2005.
+In order to address unprecedented drought conditions and provide long-term protection of Southern Nevada's primary water storage reservoir—Lake Mead— the Southern Nevada Water Authority constructed a third drinking water intake capable of drawing upon Colorado River water at lake elevations below 1,000 feet (above sea level).

-The intake is designed to maintain SNWA's ability to draw upon Colorado River water at lake elevations as low as 1,000 feet above sea level.
-This will ensure system capacity if lake levels fell low enough to put Intake No. 1 out of service.
+The third intake ensures system capacity if lake levels fall low enough to render SNWA's existing intake system inoperable.
 It also will protect municipal water customers from water quality issues associated with declining lake levels.